CrossRef/event-data-user-guide/event-data-manual.md

 - On Facebook, the DOI `doi.org/10.1016/0300-9629(73)90490-8` was liked 5 times as of 25 November 2016.
 - `en.wikipedia.org/wiki/Fish` references `doi.org/10.1007%2Fs003600050092` as of 24 September 2015.

 These relations resemble triples, but include a date stamp and an optional count.
-For some sources, such as Twitter, they represent individual events that happened.
-For some sources, such as Facebook, they represent a count of events without any further detail because that is what is available.
+For some sources, such as Twitter, they represent individual events that happened at a point in time.
+For some sources, such as Facebook, they represent a count of events at a point in time without any further detail because that is what is available.
 For some sources, such as Wikipedia, they represent the most recent state.

 ### Deposits

-Relations aren't able to capture all activity.
+Relations aren't able to represent all activity.
 A Deposit is a single data point that records when CED became aware of new information.
 Examples of Deposits are:

-- On 12th November 2014, Twitter reported that tweet `twitter.com/CrossrefOrg/status/517313741491552256` was published and it mentioned `doi.org/10.5555/12345678`.
+- On 12th November 2014, Twitter reported that `twitter.com/CrossrefOrg/status/517313741491552256` was published and it mentioned `doi.org/10.5555/12345678`.
-- On 26th November 2016, CED contacted Facebook on 25 November 2016, and Facebook reported that the `doi.org/10.1016/0300-9629(73)90490-8` currently had 5 likes.
+- On 26th November 2016, CED contacted Facebook, and Facebook reported that `doi.org/10.1016/0300-9629(73)90490-8` currently had 5 likes.
-- On 24th September 2015, Wikipedia reported that there was an edit to the article `en.wikipedia.org/wiki/Fish` in which a reference to `doi.org/10.1007%2Fs003600050092` was removed.
+- On 24th September 2015, Wikipedia reported that there was an edit to the `en.wikipedia.org/wiki/Fish` in which a reference to `doi.org/10.1007%2Fs003600050092` was removed.

 ### Working with Events